Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

 # ProjectsIHaveDone
-• The mikason project is the commercial project I did as an intern.(I delete some part to ensure the security of the system) (demonstration of backend skill)
+• The LinkForSpringBootBackend is a github link to a commercial project I did as an intern.(I delete some part to ensure the security of the system) (demonstration of backend skill)

   1. Informationeloped of real-estate website, it can intuitively show information related to real estates, including price, address, room type, rental and trading information, inspection record etc.

   2. I was responsible for the development of databases and servers.

-  3. Spring boot framework and MySQL database was used.
+  3. Spring boot framework and MySQL database (through JPA) was used.

   4. The project was completed with Agile development.

   5. It was a test-driven development; all functions of the server were tested by a corresponding test.

+  6. Read readme file in the repository for more detailed information.

 • The LinkForATelemedicineProject is a github link of a telemedicine project (mainly a demonstration of frontend skill)